SimVascular/simvascular.github.io-archive/source/documentation/userguide/_polydata.md

 With the two groups of segmentation, we are now able to create a model for the aorta with two branch vessels using PolyData.

-	Tab: PolyData → Boolean
+	Tab: Segmentation → 2D Segmentation
-	Click the button “Select Ordered Groups”
-	Move aorta and right_iliac from the list “Available” to “Selected” in the popup window Use the default parameter values/options
+	Select the groups aorta and right_iliac in the group tree view Click the button “Model Operations → Use Surface”

-	Click the button “Boolean”
+	Tab: Model → PolyData → Create Model
+	Use the default parameter values/options (To change lofting options, go to Segmentation → Lofting Parameters) Click on the “Create Pre-Op Solid Model” button “Model Name”: demo
+	Click “File Input/Output → Save Model” to the file demo.vtp

 <figure>
   <img class="svImg svImgXl"  src="documentation/userguide/imgs/modeling/polydata1.jpg">